Dodgers vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 - In 10 games over the last 10 matchups when favored by oddsmakers, the Dodgers have a record of 4-6.

-- In their last game with a spread, the Dodgers covered the spread.
+- In their last 10 games with a total, the Dodgers and their opponents are 4-3-3 when it comes to hitting the over.

 Dodgers Betting Records & Stats

-- The Dodgers have won 34 of the 58 games they were listed as the moneyline favorite this season (58.6%).
+- The Dodgers have put together a 34-25 record in games they were listed as the moneyline favorite (winning 57.6% of those games).

-- Los Angeles has a 10-10 record (winning 50% of its games) when playing as moneyline favorites of -165 or shorter.
+- Los Angeles has a 24-20 record (winning 54.5% of its games) when it has played as moneyline favorites of -140 or shorter.

-- Based on this matchup's moneyline, the Dodgers have an implied win probability of 62.3%.
+- Based on this matchup's moneyline, the Dodgers' implied win probability is 58.3%.

-- Los Angeles has played in 70 games with over/under set, and have combined with opponents to go over the total 38 times (38-27-5).
+- In the 71 games in which oddsmakers have set an over/under for Los Angeles, it has combined with opponents to go over the total 39 times (39-27-5).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!